 “Surrender all actions and duties onto me and I shall release thee from all fears.”

 The lion Durga sits on represents power, will and determination.
-Riding the lion symbolizes her mastery over all these qualities.
-This suggests to the devotee that one has to possess all of these qualities to get over the demon of ego (solely self-interest).
+Riding this lion symbolizes her mighty ability in balancing all these qualities.
+This suggests to the devotee that one has to embody all of these qualities to get over the demon of ego (solely self-interest).

 Durga’s Battle with Darkness to Restore the Light (Navratri)

-Durga’s birth is related to the slaying of the demon Mahishasura, the Lord of the Asuras (demons).
+Durga’s birth is related to the slaying of the demon – Mahishasura – the Lord of the Asuras (darkness).

 As such, Navratri celebrates, honours and expresses gratitude to Durga, in all her names and forms.
 The main and most popular festival happens each spring and autumn according to the lunar calendar – although technically the occasion is recognized four times a year.

-Navratri translates as “the nine forms of Durga.”
+One Navratri translation is “the nine forms of Durga.”
 It is a most auspicious time when the Goddess’s presence is especially powerful.
 The veil between the worlds is very thin; She is listening for our intention and prayer, waiting to support us in bringing it to life.
 And so, it is a time of prayer, practice, honouring, and intention-setting.
-And it is a time to go inwards, be silent, and deeply tune into the vast, spacious Divine presence within You.
-Utilize this high Shakti time to plant and start cultivating your seeds of intention and prayer, so Shakti Ma can help you cultivate your intended purpose!
+It is a time to go inwards, be silent, and deeply tune into the vast, spacious Divine presence within You, streaming through you.
+Utilize this high Shakti time to plant your seeds of intention and prayer, so Shakti Ma can help you cultivate your intended purpose!

-It is a very potent time to reflect and practice to dissolve the fear that is influencing humanity presently.
+It is a very potent time to reflect and practice, in order to help dissolve the fear that is influencing humanity presently.
 I encourage you to call on Durga to help restore unified love, peace and harmony – both within – and on our precious Mother Earth – the embodiment of the Sacred Divine Feminine.

 If you are feeling the call, I suggest a mantra practice each morning and evening during these 10 days (including Dussehra).
 Choose a shakti mantra that is truly aligned with supporting what is happening in your life right now.
-Using a mala, chant a round of 108 each morning at wake up, and another round of 108 in the evening a half hour before bed.
-Be at your altar before chanting, and make some offerings to the Goddess in the way of light, incense, flowers, water from a natural source, and the sound of a bell.
+Using a mala, chant a round of 108 each morning at wake up, and another round of 108 in the evening at sunset time, or a half hour before bed.
+Light your altar before chanting, and make some offerings to the Goddess in the way of light, incense, flowers, water from a natural source, and the sound of a bell.
 If you have something sweet in the house, this is good to offer too.
 Sit in meditation for 10 – 30 minutes minimum after your mantra practice to soak in the Divine Mother’s blessings, and to help radiate them outwards for the greater good of the Whole.
-Observe and see what happens!
+Observe and see what happens over these 10 days!
 The Goddess will surely grace You with her presence…